Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 ## Decompression Is The Real Hiring Work

-A good hiring process needs more than matching.
+A good hiring process needs more than matching because its real work is decompression.

-It is decompression.

 The point of screening, interviews, references, work samples, and structured questions should be to recover the information lost in the artifacts.